 Reconstructive surgery is necessary after traumatic dental injury or facial trauma which can result from an auto accident, a workplace injury, and many other causes.
 Oral and maxillofacial surgeons specialize in repairing and reconstructing facial structures, and are expert at working with both hard and soft tissues.

 Many teens and some adults get their wisdom teeth removed, while there are other reasons such as excessive tooth decay, tooth infection and crowding, why tooth extraction may be needed in adulthood.

 Those who get braces may need one or two teeth removed to provide room for their other teeth as they shift into place.
 In order to keep mouth healthy, those who are undergoing chemotherapy or are about to have an organ transplant may need compromised teeth removed.

-Tooth extraction is performed by a dentist or oral surgeon and is a relatively quick outpatient procedure with either local, general, intravenous anesthesia, or a combination.
-Removing visible teeth is a simple extraction.
-Teeth that are broken, below the surface, or impacted require a more involved procedure.
+Tooth extraction is performed by a dentist or oral surgeon and is a exceedingly quick outpatient system with both neighborhood, wellknown, intravenous anesthesia, or a aggregate.
+Removing seen teeth is a simple extraction.
+Teeth that are damaged, underneath the floor, or impacted require a extra worried procedure.